 Brandon served as a consultant to the U.S. Conference of Catholic Bishop’s Committee on Evangelization and Catechesis.
 He has also served on the board of the Society of G.K.
 Chesterton, and currently serves as President of the Central Florida Chesterton Society.

-He lives with his wife and eight children on Burrowshire, a small farm outside Orlando, FL, with chickens, goats, donkeys, pigs, rabbits, ducks, bees, and cow named Jenny.
+He lives with his wife and eight children on Burrowshire, a small farm outside Orlando, FL, with chickens, goats, pigs, rabbits, ducks, bees, and a cow named Jenny.